rjshvjy/puvi/.dev-index/packs/oil-config.md

   - Impact: Changes will cascade to these modules
 - **materials** (HIGH RISK)
   - Shared with: batch-production, blending, masters-crud, material-writeoff, opening-balance, purchase, sku-management, sku-production, system-config, unknown
   - Impact: Changes will cascade to these modules
-- **suppliers** (HIGH RISK)
-  - Shared with: opening-balance, purchase, system-config, unknown
-  - Impact: Changes will cascade to these modules

 ### Integration Points